karlyanelson/resume/README.md

   - Figma
   - Design tokens - set up theming, light and dark
     - Used across figma, tailwind, and MUI theming
+  - Designed frontend for customer portal and Explore
+  - Co-Designed and built marketing site in Webflow
 - **Frontend**:
   - Remix
   - React